verdreht/Bootrap/README.md

 </div>
 ```

+### Other text inputs like e-mail
+Just change the type attribute and bootsrap will recognize it.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.